robot297/JAG_12_2019/Lab 11 Questions.md

 Write an GUI application to manage a database of things that can solve Rubik's cubes, and their fastest time.

+A class should have a focused responsibility.
+GUI and database work are two separate tasks - so don't do database work in the RubikGUI class.
+Create a new class to handle talking to the database.
+The GUI will delegate database tasks to this new class.

 ### Database setup:

 Using the SQLite shell or DB Browser, create a database in a file called **rubik.db**.